Azteca andreae

 Azteca andreae is an arboreal ant species found in the tropics of South America, most notably in French Guiana.
 They are most notable for their predatory skills and strength.
 They are ambush predators that are able to capture and eat other insects much greater than their own size.

 Physical characteristics

-A. andreae have dark brown, shiny bodies covered in white hair.
+Azteca andreae have dark brown, shiny bodies covered in white hair.
 The workers are a little less than 3mm in length, and the queen is slightly more than 5mm in length.